Skip to Content

 Property Repairs or Improvements

-If you’ve made arrangements with your lender to fix or improve a home in order to meet MPRs, the VA allows you to occupy the home after the repairs have been made.
-However, you must certify your intent to occupy or reoccupy that property upon completion of the repairs or improvements.
+If you’ve made arrangements with your lender to fix or improve a home in order to meet Minimum Property Requirements (MPRs), the VA allows you to occupy the home after the repairs have been made.
+You must still certify your intent to occupy or reoccupy that property upon completion of the repairs or improvements.

 Intermittent Occupancy